 And that's before you consider the effect of GDPR.

 With new threats emerging every day, it pays to have the best possible protection on your company's devices.
 Free protection is better than nothing, but our list of the best business antivirus software is here to help.

-Each entry in this list has been carefully chosen for its business features, such as remote installed and managed by a central console.
+Each entry in this list has been carefully chosen for its business features, such as remote installation and central management.
 The best business antivirus software will have enterprise-level protection against threats, but that doesn't mean they have to cost a lot of money, either.

-The price per installation can sometimes be cheaper than even our recommended best home antivirus packages.
+The price per installation can sometimes be cheaper than even our recommended best antivirus package.
 So, what's on offer?
 We've checked out eight of the best business antivirus tools around in order to find out.

 Great value back-to-basics protection for your PC

 Platforms: Windows | Features: Antivirus, browsing protection, remote management | Users/nodes: 1-100 | Standard licence period: 1 year | Trial: 30-days

 Avast Business Antivirus Pro is an excellent business antivirus suite, giving you various tools such as antivirus, Firewall, email protection, anti-spam and the ability to sandbox applications for complete security.
 Avast Business Antivirus Pro (as opposed to the standard Avast Business Antivirus) also includes Sharepoint and Exchange protection, as well as a number of tools for your servers.

 The antivirus protection you get is generally rated as good by independent testing, with Avast's engine blocking 99.7% of threats in AV-Comparative's Real-World Protection report.
 If value for money and simplicity are key factors, Avast Business Antivirus Pro could be a sensible choice.

 High grade professional protection for servers and desktops